adrian-xrx/pitch-it/README.md

 ```
 ## Run
 ```
-$ npm start
+$ npm start [config file]
 ```
-Will run the server
+Will run the server.
+The config file is the configuration for the server

 ## Development